 For more information, see How to Export WordPress Users.

-How Do I Migrate WordPress Users To Another Website?
+How to Migrate WordPress Users To Another Website?

 - Export the users that are going to be migrated, then download the bundle ZIP file instead of the CSV file.
-The bundle contains a template that tells WP All Import how to import the export file.
+The bundle contains a template with instructions on how to import the export file.

 - Upload the bundle file on the target website.
 WP All Import will automatically know how to process the import and will configure all settings for you.